 At Georgetown University I generally enjoyed the most concrete subjects such as African Military History, Empire & Independence in the Modern World, The Arab-Israeli Conflict as well as more purely intellectual stimulation in the form of Intro to Medieval Studies: Age of Dante.
 My least favorite course was The International Arms Trade, due to an exciting subject being brought down by a purely theoretically focused professor who had no interest in actual examples of such trade.

 In graduate school I mostly focused my studies on the Arab-Israeli conflict, which I at the time saw – but no longer see – as the linchpin of all Middle East conflicts.
 I also enjoyed wider-ranging subjects such as The Middle East in World Affairs.
-My least favorite subject was Military Strategy & International Relations due to a poorly structured course focusing, again, more on theory than reality.
+My least favorite subject was Military Strategy & International Relations, due to a poorly structured course focusing, again, more on theory than reality.

 3. DID YOU PAY ANY OF YOUR EXPENSES WHILE ATTENDING COLLEGE?
 IF SO, ELABORATE.